liles-eric/PowerBI/docs/notes/standard-scripts-and-code/2-dax/3-documentation/kpi-measures-documentation.md

 - **Recommended Visuals**:
   - **Column Chart**: Displays the variance in total inventory value.
   - **KPI Visual**: Highlights the variance in inventory value for quick review.
+  - **Waterfall Chart**: Visualizes the absolute differences in inventory value over the two-week period.